matosjoaops/TVVS-PROJ/assignment08/report/report.md

 ![](./images/fileName.png)

-(say why it was chosen and what it does)
+This function returns a file's name that is contained in the path that is provided as a parameter.
+It was chosen because it has multiple conditions and is simple.

 ### getRelativeDate

 ![](./images/getRelativeDate.png)

-(say why it was chosen and what it does)
+This function returns a String representation of the provided date relative to the current time (or at least that's what it claims to do).
+This function was chosen because it does not have any conditions and receives a `Date` as a parameter.

 ### setSelectedItem

 ![](./images/setSelectedItem.png)

-(say why it was chosen and what it does)
+This function is part of a GUI related class and is used to set the selected item in a combo box.
+It was chosen because it receives an `Object` as a parameter and has multiple conditions.

 ## Dataflow Testing